YouTube video

 Hatha Yoga

 I like to think of hatha as the mother of all yoga.
 It is out of hatha which all other styles were born.
-This is the true foundation of any yoga workout.
+This is the true foundation of all yoga practices.
 As a beginner, this is what you want to focus on.

 In the beginning, you will want to find a yoga teacher that explains each pose in detail.
 It is very important to learn them the proper way.
 Having the correct alignment will give you the full benefits of each posture and reduce your chances of any injury.